gyrdym/ml_linalg/README.md

 ## Linear algebra

-&nbsp;&nbsp;&nbsp;&nbsp;In a few words, linear algebra is a branch of mathematics that is working with vectors and matrices.
+&nbsp;&nbsp;&nbsp;&nbsp;In a few words, linear algebra is a branch of mathematics that works with vectors and matrices.

-&nbsp;&nbsp;&nbsp;&nbsp;Let's give a simple definition of Vector and Matrix.
-Vector is an ordered set of numbers representing a point in the space where the vector is directed from the origin.
-Matrix is a collection of vectors that is used to map vectors from one space to another.

 &nbsp;&nbsp;&nbsp;&nbsp;Vectors and matrices are extremely powerful tools which can be used in real-life applications, such as machine learning algorithms.
 There are many implementations of these great mathematical entities in a plenty of